StaticGenie/StaticGenie/data/standardpage/roadmap.md

 - Finish the blog plugin (currently a mess due to prototyping use cases) and refactor the required functionality out of the pages plugin

+0.3.0 (NPM)

+- Create a CLI interface to publish to npm

 # Backlog

 Not yet scheduled.